What You Really Need To Know About This Summer's

 The idea of experiencing a solar eclipse, then a lunar one, then another solar one might sound disorienting, but writer and practicing witch Julia Penelope says it's actually fortunate that the three eclipses of summer 2018 occur in this order.
 "Solar eclipses usually signify change, opportunity, and new beginnings, whereas the full lunar eclipse offers us a chance to change our perspective," she explains, adding that the lunar eclipse is an opportunity to process (and prepare for) the shifts brought on by the solar eclipses.
 Think of this Friday as a spiritual rest period between two potentially major shakeups.

-That said, if you look back on July 13's solar eclipse and can't think of any major changes that took place, stay vigilant.
+That said, if you look back on 13th July's solar eclipse and can't think of any major changes that took place, stay vigilant.
 Penelope explains that this eclipse took place in the sensitive sign of Cancer, "so it was probably a very emotional time that may have felt very confusing.
-In fact, you may not even realize that changes occurred until much later."
+In fact, you may not even realise that changes occurred until much later."
 Even though we can't see them (like we could with last August's total solar eclipse), these solar eclipses probably hold more sway over your everyday life than you think.

 Advertisement